BrenoHenrike/Scripts/docs/Inventory and Bank.md

 ## Notes

-Inventory and bank management is typically done at the start of a script where options are set and skills are set up.
-It can also be done as quests are being completed or as drops are being picked up if inventory space is very limited. **Remember to load the bank before attempting to transfer items from it.**
+Inventory and bank management is typically done at the start of a script where options and skills are set up.
+It can also be done as quests are being completed or as drops are being picked up if inventory space is very limited. **Remember to load the bank before attempting to transfer items from/to it.**

 ---------
 <center>